firmai/ImputeGAP/imputegap/recovery/README.md

 ### BLACKOUT
-The **BLACKOUT** scenario selects all time series to introduce missing values.
+The **BLACKOUT** pattern selects all time series to introduce missing values.
 It removes a set percentage of data points from all series, creating gaps for further analysis.

 <table>